studio by artist Ruben Van Leer

 Film premiere during the Milano Design Film Festival at the Conservatorio Giuseppe Verdi, Italy.

-Ruben Van Leer is an award-winning filmmaker and multidisciplinary artist whose work bridges cinema, music, theater, and digital technology to explore how myth, memory, and hidden forces shape human experience across time and culture.
+Ruben Van Leer is an award-winning filmmaker and multidisciplinary artist whose work bridges cinema, music, theater, and technology to explore how myth, memory, and hidden forces shape human experience across time and culture.

 His acclaimed sci-fi opera Symmetry (2015), the first project selected for the prestigious Arts at CERN Residency, was filmed inside the Large Hadron Collider.
 Exploring love, creation, and the building blocks of existence, the film won 11 international awards, including the Golden Prague for Best Performance Arts, and is available on AppleTV.
 Recent works include Power of Water (2021), a climate-focused spectacle broadcast to 180 million Eurovision viewers, and The Bird of a Thousand Voices (2024), a transmedia stage production inspired by Armenian folklore and created with pianist-composer Tigran Hamasyan.
 Blending myth, music, immersive scenography, and interactive gaming, the project explores themes of transformation, renewal, and coexistence.